blocksense

 Is the system live?

-More details on the Blocksense staking token and its associated fee model willl be published prior to the testnet launch in the second half of 2024.
+More details on the Blocksense staking token and its associated fee model willl be published prior to the mainnet launch in the second half of 2025.

 Which chains are targeted?